robcarver17/pysystemtrade/docs/backtesting.md

 Note that buffering can work on both rounded and unrounded positions.
 In the case of rounded positions we round the lower limit of the buffer, and the upper limit.

-These python methods allow you to see buffering in action.
+These Python methods allow you to see buffering in action.

 ```
 system.portfolio.get_notional_position("US10") ## get the position before buffering